Broadway Cares/Equity Fights AIDS: Red Bucket Follies (Prev. Gypsy of the Year)

 In 2018, the competition previously called "Gypsy of the Year" was renamed "Red Bucket Follies."

 Every autumn (usually around the end of October until the first week of December), companies of Broadway, off-Broadway and national tours raise donations for Broadway Cares.

 The 1st edition of the Gypsy of the Year competition was held on November 28, 1989, and was hosted by Jonathan Hadary and Tyne Daly.
-Twelve shows raised a total of $67,000 that year.
+The first show raised $70,000.

 The 21st edition of the Gypsy of the Year competition was held on December 10, 2009.
 Daniel Craig and Hugh Jackman participated in the Broadway Cares/Equity Fights AIDS fundraising event in New York, raising $1,549,953 from 6 weeks of curtain appeals at their hit Broadway drama, A Steady Rain.
 The 2009 Gypsy of the Year Competition raised $4,630,695.

-The 25th edition of the Gypsy of the Year competition was held on December 9 and 10, 2013 at the Minskoff Theatre.
+The 25th edition of the Gypsy of the Year competition was held on December 9 and 10, 2013, at the Minskoff Theatre.
 Best Presentation was awarded to The Lion King for the second year in a row while Kinky Boots was celebrated as the top fundraiser, bringing in $377,301.
 The 25th annual event raised $4,343,234.

-The 26th edition of the Gypsy of the Year competition was held on December 8 and 9, 2014 at the New Amsterdam Theatre.
+The 26th edition of the Gypsy of the Year competition was held on December 8 and 9, 2014, at the New Amsterdam Theatre.
 Best presentation was awarded to The Lion King for the third year in a row, while The River took the title as top fundraiser, having raised $549,725.
 It was followed by It's Only a Play.
 The event, which featured Hugh Jackman, Judith Light, Nathan Lane, and a 40th Anniversary Celebration of The Wiz, raised $5,229,611.